-ТО: USAID/Management/Office of Acquisition and Assistance/Cost Audit and Support Division, Supervisory Auditor, Eleanor C. Jefferson
+TO: USAID/Management/Office of Acquisition and Assistance/Cost Audit and Support

+Division, Supervisory Auditor, Eleanor C. Jefferson

-- FROM: Director of External Financial Audits Division (IG/A/EFA), David A. McNeil /s/ - SUBJECT: Examination of Making Cents International's Incurred Costs Claimed for the Fiscal Year Ended 2018 (3-000-21-045-I)
+FROM: Director of External Financial Audits Division (IG/A/EFA), David A. McNeil /s/

+SUBJECT: Examination of Juarez and Associates, Inc.'s Incurred Costs Claimed on Flexibly

+Priced Contracts for the Fiscal Year Ended 2018 (3-000-21-046-I)

-This memorandum transmits the final examination report on costs claimed by Making Cents International (MCI) on in-scope contracts and subcontracts for the fiscal year (FY) ended December 31, 2018.
-The U.S. Agency for International Development (USAID) Office of Acquisition and Assistance, Cost, Audit, and Support Division contracted with the independent certified public accounting firm of Booth Management Consulting, LLC (BMC) to conduct the examination.
+This memorandum transmits the final examination report on costs claimed by Juarez and Associates, Inc. (J&A) on in-scope contracts and subcontracts for the fiscal year (FY) ended December 31, 2018.
+The U.S. Agency for International Development (USA1D) Office of Acquisition and Assistance, Cost, Audit, and Support Division contracted with the independent certified public accounting firm of Booth Management Consulting, LLC (BMC) to conduct the examination.
 The audit firm stated that it performed its examination in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in generally accepted government auditing standards.
 The audit firm is responsible for the enclosed report and the conclusions expressed in it.
-We do not express an opinion on whether costs claimed on in-scope contracts and subcontracts for the FY ended December 31, 2018 are allowable, allocable, and reasonable in accordance with award terms; Part 31 of the Federal Acquisition Regulation (FAR); Agency for International Development Acquisition Regulations (CFR) 200, Uniform Administrative Regulations (DSSR); and 2 Code of Federal Regulations (CFR) 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Award, as applicable.
+We do not express an opinion on whether costs claimed on in-scope contracts and subcontracts for the FY ended December 31, 2018 are allowable, allocable, and reasonable in accordance with award terms; Part 31 of the Federal Acquisition Regulation (FAR); Agency for International Development Acquisition Regulations (AIDAR); Department of State Standardized Regulations (DSSR); and 2 Code of Federal Regulations (CFR) 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Award, as applicable.

-The examination's objective was to express an opinion on whether the costs claimed by MCI on in-scope contracts and subcontracts for the FY ended December 31, 2018 are allowable, allocable, and reasonable in accordance with contract terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
-To answer the examination's objective, BMC designed its testing procedures to evaluate the internal control environment surrounding MCI's subcontract management process and to verify that MCI had adequate controls in place for monitoring
+The examination's objective was to express an opinion on whether the costs claimed by J&A on in-scope contracts and subcontracts for the FY ended December 31, 2018 are allowable, allocable, and reasonable in accordance with contract terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
+To answer the examination's objective, BMC designed its testing procedures to evaluate the internal control environment surrounding J&A's subcontract management process and to verify that J&A had adequate controls in place for monitoring

-&lt;sup>1We reviewed the audit firm's report for conformity with professional reporting standards.
+1 We reviewed the audit firm's report for conformity with professional reporting standards.
 Our desk reviews are typically performed to identify any items needing clarification or issues requiring management attention.
 Desk reviews are limited to review of the audit report itself and excludes review of the auditor's supporting working papers; they are not designed to enable us to directly evaluate the quality of the audit performed.

 subcontractor costs.
 Its examination included performing a reconciliation between the adjusted total costs booked to date and the cumulative amount billed, by contracts, for FY 2018 and reporting any over/under-billings.
 Additionally, as directed by the USAID contract with BMC, testing covered the special audit requirements for expenses of specific concern to USAID: consultants, subcontractors, staff and consultant limitations, and Buy-American requirements, including verifying that the bases properly: (1) reflected the appropriate cost accounting period; and (2) allocated indirect cost to final cost objectives commensurate with the benefits received.
-The audit firm examined USAID incurred costs of \$2,706,350.
+The audit firm examined USAID incurred costs of \$8,977,040.